ggiguash/chatgpt-hacks/README.md

 Using the OPENAI_API_KEY environment variable...
 Adding data to GPT...

-Query: what's up?
+Query: what is the old english word for war?

-The context information is discussing the concept of war, including its causes, effects, and cultural and rationalist perspectives.
+The Old English word for war is "wyrre" and "werre".

 Query:
 Exiting...